wso2/docs-devant/en/docs/mcp-servers/generate-mcp-servers.md

 ### Create MCP Servers for existing HTTP integrations under the `Integration as API`  category in Devant.

-1. Navigate to an HTTP based `Integration as API` type integration in Devant.
+1. Navigate to an HTTP-based `Integration as API` type integration in Devant.
 At the top right corner of the integration's overview page, click the `Generate MCP server` button.

      **Note:** The `Generate MCP server` button is only enabled if the API has been promoted to production.
 If the API is not yet in production, promote it first to enable this option.